-- The first digit, n, represents the dimension ID of the dimension to which the incremental update applies. - The second digit, n, represents the member ID of the level zero member of the hierarchy to which the incremental update applies.
+• MbrID represents the member ID of the level zero member of the hierarchy to which the incremental update applies.

-Incremental Member Load Update Level
+Dynamic Restructuring Member Load Options Optional.

-Optional.
 Specify 1, 2, 3, or 4.
-Member Load Update options set the parameters for restructuring the database during a member load.
+Dynamic restructuring member load options set the parameters for restructuring the database during a member load.
 The option that you select affects any subsequent data loads.
-Values are as follows:

-- 1 = Preserve all data.
+Values are as follows: 1 = Preserve all data.
 Select to preserve all existing data that applies to the changed outline when restructuring occurs.
-This is the default (INCUPD MEMBER=1). - 2 = Discard all data.
-Select to clear all data from the database. - 3 = Preserve level 0 data.
+This is the default (INCUPD_MEMBER=1).
+2 = Discard all data.
+Select to clear all data from the database.
+3 = Preserve level 0 data.
 Select to preserve data only for level zero members.
 This is the optimal restructure option if you change the source database and need to recalculate the data, and if all data required for the calculation is in level zero members.
 Selecting this option deletes all upper-level blocks before restructuring.
 This reduces the disk space for restructuring and improves calculation time when the database is recalculated.
 The upper-level blocks are re-created when you calculate the database.
 4 = Preserve input data.
 Select to preserve only those blocks containing data that is loaded.
 Many applications contain data that is entered at parent levels.
 Selecting this option prevents deletion of any blocks that are created by data load, whether they are non-level zero or level zero (leaf member) blocks.

-Update Level

-Incremental Data Load Optional.
-Data Load Update options determine how Essbase loads values from a data source to the database.
+Dynamic Restructuring Data Load Options Optional.
+Dynamic restructuring member load options determine how Essbase loads values from a data source to the database.
 Specify 1, 2, or 3.
 This is the default (INCUPD_DATA=1).

-- 1 = Overwrite.
-Select to replace the values in the database with the values in the data source. - 2 = Add.
-Select to add values in the data source to the existing values in the database. - 3 = Subtract.
+Values are as follows: 1 = Overwrite.
+Select to replace the values in the database with the values in the data source.
+2 = Add.
+Select to add values in the data source to the existing values in the database.
+3 = Subtract.
 Select to subtract the values in the data source from the existing values in the database.

-Delete all members first

-Optional.
-Specify Y or N. Enter Y (Yes) for Essbase Integration Services to remove all members from the existing database and then recreate the database by using the members in the metaoutline.
-This process is slower than creating or updating a Essbase outline without deleting members; therefore, do not delete all members unless it is necessary.
-You should delete all members if, for example, you know that some members have been removed from the OLAP metaoutline and you want to build the Essbase outline containing a smaller set of members.
-The default is N (No).

-EssbaseUsers

-Optional.
+AttributeUpdateLevel The level at which attribute dimensions are updated.
+Values are as follows: ----------------------------- --- 1 = Remove all existing attribute dimensions from the Essbase outline and use Global Settings from the OLAP metaoutline.
+2 = Use Global Settings defined in the Essbase outline to add new attribute dimensions but do not update existing attribute dimensions.
+With this parameter, no new members are added to an existing attribute dimension.
+3 = Use Global Settings from the OLAP metaoutline and perform updates to the existing attribute dimensions.
+Essbase reports error conditions for any invalid attribute members.
+EssbaseUsers Optional.
 Lists all user IDs that can access the Essbase application and database into which you are loading members.
 Commas separate user IDs.
-For example, @@USERS="admin","ljones","ksmith".

-AttributeUpdateLevel

-The level at which attribute dimensions are updated.
-Values are as follows:

-- 1 = Remove all existing attribute dimensions from the Essbase outline and use Global Settings from the OLAP metaoutline. - 2 = Use Global Settings defined in the Essbase outline to add new attribute dimensions but do not update existing attribute dimensions.
-With this parameter, no new members are added to an existing attribute dimension. - 3 = Use Global Settings from the OLAP metaoutline and perform updates to the existing attribute dimensions.
-Essbase reports error conditions for any invalid attribute members.
+For example, @@USERS="admin", "ljones", "ksmith".
+Calc Script Name Optional.
+The name of the calculation script.
+The calculation script determines how Essbase calculates the data values in the database.
+If you do not select a calculation script, Essbase Integration Server does not perform a calculation.
+Esscmd Script File Optional.
+The name of an ESSCMD script.
+The script that you define instructs Essbase to perform specified actions on the Essbase database.
+These actions might include changing a member tag or loading data from a worksheet into user-defined members after you load the data from the relational data source.
+The ESSCMD script must be in the ISHOME \esscript directory.

 '''

-LOADALL "OTL=TBC Metaoutline; APP=OLAP_TBC; DBN=Basic; FLT_NAME=Blue filter" CALC_SCRIPT=#DEFAULT#; INCUPD=1-2,2-1,3-2,4-2,5-1,5-2,5-3; INCUPD_MEMBER=1; INCUPD_DATA=1; "
+LOADALL OTL=ProductsAnalysis;APP=Products;

+DBN=Analysis;FLT_ID_MEMBER=2;FLT_ID_DATA=2;

+REPLACE_ZEROS=Y;OTL_CLEAR=Y;CALC_SCRIPT=#DEFAULT#;

+INCUPD=1-2,2-1,3-2,4-2,5-1,5-2,5-3;INCUPD_MEMBER=3;

+INCUPD_DATA=3;@@USERS="TBC", "CFO";

 '''